geeeedev/Cheatsheets/CheatSheet-NextJS.md

         }
     }
     ```
-    - `getStaticProps()` can expect `context` as parameter
+    - Context Input: `getStaticProps()` can expect `context` as parameter
         - The context param is an **object** containing the following **keys**:
             - `params` key contains the route parameters for pages using dynamic routes
                 - if the page name is `[id].js` then `params` key would have { id: ... }
                 - use this together with `getStaticPaths()`
                 - see [Dynamic Routing](https://nextjs.org/docs/routing/dynamic-routes)
                     ```js
                     //context object would look like:
                     {
                         params: { id: ... },
+                        preview: undefined,
+                        locale: '',
+                        locales: [],
+                        defaultLocale: ''
                     }
                     ```
             - `preview` key == `true` if page is in the preview mode, otherwise == `undefined`
                 - See [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode)
             - `locale` key contains the active locale if enabled
             - `locales` key contains all supported locales if enabled
             - `defaultLocale` key contains the configured default locale if enabled
+            &nbsp;

-    - `getStaticProps()` should return an object with:
+    - Object Output: `getStaticProps()` should return an object with:
-        - `props`: an optional object with the props that will be received by the page component; it should be a serializable object
+        - `props` (obj): an optional object with the props that will be received by the page component; it should be a serializable object
         - `revalidate`: an optional amount in seconds after which a page re-generation can occur; defaults to `false` or no revalidating
         - `notFound`: an optional boolean value to allow the page to return a 404 status and page.
+            > With `notFound: true` the page will return a 404 even if there was a successfully generated page before.
+This is meant to support use-cases like user generated content getting removed by its author.

+            > `notFound` is not needed for `fallback: false` mode in `getStaticPaths()` as only paths returned from `getStaticPaths()` will be pre-rendered.
             ```js
             export async function getStaticProps(context) {
                 const res = await fetch(`https://.../data`)